RomainFallet/nas-raspberry-nextcloud/README.md

 ### Step 3: create a mount point

-Now the file system should be mounted to be used on our machine, so we need to creae a mount point:
+Now the file system should be mounted to be used on our machine, so we need to create a mount point:

 ```bash
 sudo mkdir -p /mnt/md0